DPDK/dpdk/doc/guides/nics/nfp.rst

 port.
 There will always exist a representor port for each physical port, and the number of the representor port for VF is specified by the user through parameter.

+In the Rx direction, the flower firmware application will prepend the input port information into metadata for each packet which can't offloaded.
+The PF vNIC service will keep polling packets from the firmware, and multiplex them to the corresponding representor port.

+In the Tx direction, the representor port will prepend the output port information into metadata for each packet, and then send it to firmware through PF vNIC.

+The ctrl vNIC service handling various control message, like the creation and configuration of representor port, the pattern and action of flow rules, the statistics of flow rules, and so on.